Stocks fall on Wall Street as earnings start to flow

-Stocks were mostly lower in morning trading on Tuesday as investors started digesting company earnings reports that are steadily coming out this week.
+Stocks were mostly lower in afternoon trading on Tuesday as investors started digesting company earnings reports that are steadily coming out this week.

 Investors are in the middle of first-quarter earnings season.
 Roughly 80 members of the S&P 500 will report their results this week, as well as one out of every three members of the Dow.
 Wall Street will be looking to see if Corporate America is recovering with the rest of the economy from the coronavirus pandemic.